jack0x-tech/StackerVC_VentureFund001/README.md

 #### getUserBalance()
 Total _acceptToken_ deposited by a users into the contract.

-### yEarn Vault Gauge Bridge (./Token/VaultGaugeBridge.sol)
+### AlphaHomora Vault Gauge Bridge (./Token/VaultGaugeBridge.sol)
-This contract allows users to deposit their ERC20/ETH into yEarn to receive interest, and then deposit those yTokens into a gauge to commit to the Stacker.vc Fund #1.
+This contract allows users to deposit their ERC20/ETH into AlphaHomoraV2 to receive interest, and then deposit those yTokens into a gauge to commit to the Stacker.vc Fund #1.
 This bridge contract allows a user to do this in a single action (usually would take two).
-The user can also withdraw in a similar way, from Gauge -> yEarn -> ERC20 base tokens (if they don't want to withdraw the yToken from a Gauge, but instead withdraw the underlying).
+The user can also withdraw in a similar way, from Gauge -> AH -> ERC20 base tokens (if they don't want to withdraw the yToken from a Gauge, but instead withdraw the underlying).

-Users can deposit yTokens directly to the Gauge contract, and bypass this Bridge contract.
-They can also withdraw yTokens directly from a Gauge, and bypass this contract on a withdraw.
+Users can deposit ibETH directly to the Gauge contract, and bypass this Bridge contract.
+They can also withdraw directly from a Gauge, and bypass this contract on a withdraw.
 It's simply to make the UI better, less fees & waiting!

-#### WETH_VAULT
-Address of the yEarn WETH vault.
-This is used in order to route the fallback function of the bridge.

 #### governance
-This user can set up new bridges for additional yEarn coins that are to be accepted.
+DAO agent, permissioned user.

 #### receive() (fallback function)
 On receipt of ETH, act as if the depositor is committing to the Stacker.vc fund.
-Unless this is the yEarn vault, in which case this is just normal behavior of the contract, so don't do anything.

 #### setGovernance()
 Permissioned action to change the governance account.

-#### newBridge()
-Permissioned action to add a new deposit bridge from yEarn -> STACK Gauge.

-#### depositBridge()
-Deposits an _amount_ of token into yEarn _vault_ of behalf of the calling user.
-Then deposits the received yTokens into _commit_ (true = hard-commit, false = soft-commit).

 #### depositBridgeETH()
-Similar to the above function, but takes an initial send of ETH, deposits into yEarn, and then deposits yETH into the Gauge.
+Takes an initial send of ETH, deposits into AH, and then deposits ibETH into the Gauge.

-#### withdrawBridge()
-Withdraws a soft-commit from the Gauge, and then withdraws the underlying token from yEarn.
-Then sends this underlying token back to the user.

 #### withdrawBridgeETH()
-Similar to the above function, but withdraws from the yETH Gauge contract and receives ETH from the yEarn yETH vault.
+Withdraws from gauge and receives ETH from the ibETH contract, forwards to user.

 #### withdrawGauge() internal
 A helper function to withdraw from a gauge contract.